NJUNLP/SDGO/src/revealing_safety_inconsistency/README.md

 # LLM Safety Gap Analysis

 This repository contains scripts for analyzing the distribution of Safety gaps in LLMs.
-The main analysis is provided in `gap_analysis.ipynb`, which allows you to analyze and visualize security gaps for any LLM accessible via API calls.
+The main analysis is provided in `gap_analysis.ipynb`, which allows you to analyze and visualize safety gap for any LLM accessible via API calls.

 ## Contents